 While the choice in the production run to turn feedback off between nests allows for independent evaluation of forecasts from each of the two domains, ideally feedback would be active in order for the coarser outer domain fields to incorporate the meteorological fields from the innermost domain that have been influenced by the higher-resolution topography.
 It is noted that feedback between grids was active for all sensitivity runs.
 This fact contributes, in part, to the different error statistics between the sensitivity run that was chosen for the production run and the actual production run.
 The difference in statistics is also attributable to the different model initialization times of the run segments between the sensitivity and production runs.

-The dependence on model length is considered a relatively minor factor in the overall quality of the forecast fields, though a degradation in the quality of the model 2-m dewpoint temperature field was noted (reported below in 5.1.1.2).
+The dependence on model length is considered a relatively minor factor in the overall quality of the forecast fields, though a degradation in the quality of the model 2-m dew point temperature field was noted (reported below in 5.1.1.2).
 This may be a result of the lack of nudging moisture in the PBL.
 Considered more important overall, however, is the quality of the individual initialization field for each run.
 It is hypothesized that any deleterious effects of the use of relatively long segments (132 h), as opposed to 30-h simulations, for instance, was generally negated by the use of nudging.

 Evaluation of Annual Production Run Meteorological Model Performance